-Frothy spit-up is usually mucus that is produced in the throat and esophagus as a response to move food though the stomach.
-This tends to occur more frequently if the stomach is narrow or swollen, especially in the first months after surgery.
-You may try drinking warm fluids first thing in the morning, throughout the day, or when you have found that spitting up is the worst to help break this mucus down.
-It should get better as your body adjusts to your new digestive system.
-If you experience this, please discuss it with your surgeon.
+that is produced in the throat and esophagus as a response ach.
+This tends to occur more frequently if the stomach is the first months after surgery.
+You may try drinking warm throughout the day, or when you have found that spitting up ucus down.
+It should get better as your body adjusts to your perience this, please discuss it with your surgeon.